 About The Author

 Delicate Adventures creator Pete Glanting is a San Francisco native (though he adamantly claims he’s a Baron in “the old country”.)
-Pete attended City College of San Francisco before transferring to the University of California, Davis, where he received a degree in English and a pending minor in goat herding.
-He’s worked with City College of San Francisco’s English department, UC Davis’s University Writing program, and Davis poetry mogul Andy Jones, as a public relations consultant and illustrator.
-He currently lives and works in San Francisco as a social network engineer, content manager, concept artist, and copy writer.
+Pete attended City College of San Francisco before transferring to the University of California, Davis, where he received a BA in English, then went on to get his MFA in Sequential Arts from the California College of the Arts.
+He’s worked as an illustrator for Campari, Cynar, Aperol, and other companies, as well as working as a copywriter.
+He currently lives Portland, Oregon with his fiancée.

 I’m not sure if they lose any caché if I demystify them, or if they even had any to begin with, but the eggs are a combination of a few ideas, the first of which started in math class when in my zeal to learn elementary algebra, I doodled a race of androgynous, 16th century Spaniards, thinking that I could draw other historical figures in this genderless form as well.
 Somehow this idea faded into obscurity and I went back to studying math, though I still managed to do very poorly in the course.